DrEntropy/rust-bookclub-work/my_notes.md

 - ``static` is a special lifetime that denotes that the reference *can* live for the entire duration of the program.
 All string literals have the `static` lifetime.

 - When using generics with lifetimes, the lifetime parameter must be declared before the type parameter. <`a, T>.

+## Chapter 11: Writing Automated Tests

+- Rust has a built-in testing framework.

+- Functions marked with `#[test]` are run when you run `cargo test`.
+Specific tests can be run with `cargo test test_name`.

+- Tests output is normally hidden, but you can see it with `cargo test -- --show-output`.

+- Unit tests (focused on smaller components in isolation) are placed in the same file as the code they are testing, in a module with the `#[cfg(test)]` attribute.
+The `#[cfg(test)]` attribute tells the compiler to only compile the module when running tests.

+- Integration tests are placed in a `tests` directory.
+Each file in the `tests` directory is a separate crate and uses the public API of the library.

+- Test functions can:

+  - use `assert!` macro to test boolean expressions, as well as `assert_eq!` and `assert_ne!` for equality and inequality.
+A custom message can be added to the `assert!` macro.
+  - use #[should_panic] attribute to test that a function panics.
+  - use return type `Result<(), E>` .
+If it returns `Err(e)`, the test fails with message e, if it returns `Ok()`, the test passes.

+- To facilitate testing, keep the 'main' code small and put most of the code in library crates that can be tested.